humnetlab/Urban_Dynamics/README.md

 ## Estiamte of $R_t$ in the studies 11 Spanish cities:
 We use the EpiEstim R package (https://cran.r-project.org/web/packages/EpiEstim/) to estiamte the time-varying reproduction number $R_t$ in each Spanish city.
 Please find the source code in "Rt_estimate.R".
+The covid data in Spain were obtained from https://github.com/montera34/escovid19data

 ## Running the code with data in one specific city:
 For one city, the required data to reproduce the results include: